Table of Contents

 Visa chargeback reason code 83 falls under the “Fraud” category.
 The shorthand description is “Fraud—Card-Absent Environment.”
-When you see this reason code, it means that the cardholder is claiming that they did not authorize or participate in a card-not-present transaction, and therefore it must be fraudulent.
+This reason code means that the cardholder is claiming that they did not authorize or participate in a card-not-present transaction, and therefore it must be fraudulent.

-Online credit card is a pervasive and hard-to-manage problem for ecommerce merchants.
+Online credit card fraud is a pervasive and hard-to-manage problem for eCommerce merchants.
 Stolen card numbers are plentiful and cheap on the dark web and other illegal markets, making it easy for petty cybercriminals to try to defraud merchants with a minimum of effort, risk, or expense.

 Many cardholders will claim fraud, believing it to be the fastest and easiest way to get their bank to give them a chargeback, when they have a different problem entirely, or are simply experiencing buyer’s remorse.